Giusseppe-97/Uncertainty_Quantification/docs/pages/demos/Getting Started/Regression/Regressors.md

 <img src="regression_results.JPG" width="100%">

-Next, I will show the comparisson of the algorithms chosen for each dataset:
+Next, I will show the comparisson of the algorithms chosen for each dataset.
+You can check my code [here](https://github.com/Giusseppe-97/statistical_learning/tree/main/code/code_regression).

 # Parkinson's: